mihirchronicles/mihirchronicles.github.io/content/bookshelf/continuous-discovery-habits.md

 ---
-title: Continuous Discovery Habits | Discover Products That Create Customer Value & Business Value by Teresa Torres
+title: Continuous Discovery Habits by Teresa Torres
 date: "2023-06-27"
 path: "/bookshelf/continuous-discovery-habits"
 ---

 ## I. Brief Summary

 If you haven’t had the good fortune to be coached by a strong leader or product coach, this book can help fill that gap and set you on the path to success.

 ## II.
 Big Ideas

 - Discovery isn’t a one-time activity.
 A digital product is never done.
 - Product Manager's work: work that you do to decide what to build as _discovery_ and the work that you do to build and ship a product as _delivery_.
 - Most successful digital products today are conceived, designed, built, and delivered by a cross-functional team composed of product managers, designers, and software engineers.
 Product managers bring the business context—they help teams ensure that the products they are building are viable for the business.